serverless-nextjs/serverless-next.js/README.md

 };
 ```

-### Also benefit from

-- Automatic next builds
-- Dynamic creation of serverless functions for each page.
-- S3 Bucket provisioning for static assets.
-Relies on [assetPrefix](https://github.com/zeit/next.js/#cdn-support-with-asset-prefix).

 ## Getting started

 ### Installing

 `npm install --save-dev serverless-nextjs-plugin`

 The plugin only needs to know where your `next.config.js` file is located.
+Using your next configuration it will automatically build the application and compile the pages using the target: `serverless`.

-Note it expects the directory and not the actual file path.
+Note it expects `nextConfigDir` to be a directory and not the actual file path.

 ```
 nextApp